Whether you’re just starting out in business, or you’ve been your own boss for years, the end of the financial year (EOFY) can be a busy time.

 Instant asset write-off

-Eligible small business owners can deduct up to $20,000 per business asset/resource for the 2023-24 tax year.
-These purchases must be installed and ready for use in your business between 1 July 2023 and 30 June 2024.
-The Government announced this measure as part of the 2023-24 Budget, however this measure is not yet law.
+Eligible small business owners can deduct up to $20,000 per business asset/resource for the 2024-25 tax year.
+These purchases must be installed and ready for use in your business between 1 July 2024 and 30 June 2025.

 Ask staff to wait for information to be 'tax ready' before lodging

-If you employ staff, the ATO recommends completing your end-of-financial-year Single Touch Payroll (STP) finalisation declaration by 14 July 2024 tax and super information on your employee's income statement can be pre-filled when they lodge their tax return.
+If you employ staff, you need to complete your end of financial year Single Touch Payroll (STP) finalisation declaration by 14 July 2025.
+This is so that the tax and super information on your employee's income statement can be pre-filled when they lodge their tax return.

 Encourage your staff to wait for their income statement to be marked ‘tax ready’ before lodging their individual tax return.
 If they choose to lodge with ‘not tax ready’ information, they may need to amend their return if their income statement is later finalised with different amounts.